ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.2.7 ***
+- NEW: Added a new functionality to the registry subsystem, now it is possible to associate a name to the threads using chRegSetThreadName.
+The main and idle threads have their name assigned by default.
 - FIX: Fixed wrong check on CH_DBG_ENABLE_STACK_CHECK setting (bug 3387671).
 - FIX: Fixed wrong APB1 frequency check (bug 3361039).
 - FIX: Fixed missing state in shell demos (bug 3351556).
+- CHANGE: Removed todo.txt file, it does not belong to the stable version.

 *** 2.2.6 ***
 - FIX: Fixed race condition in Cortex-Mx ports (bug 3317500).